rafaeltmbr/clock/src/components/time-setting/README.md

 # time-setting
-The time-setting component displays a hour/minute wheel with a pointer that can be dragged into the desired value.
+The time-setting component displays an hour/minute wheel with a pointer that can be dragged into the desired value.
 This time-setting design was copied from Android v4.4.4 alarm clock.
-The time-setting component can be created from a instance of the TimeSetting class.
+The time-setting component can be created from an instance of the TimeSetting class.
 The following screenshots show the components (in the spotlight) expected graphic results (please, disconsider the background elements):
 <div style="display: flex; flex-direction: row; align-items: center; justify-content: space-between">
     <img src="./screenshot/time-setting-vertical-930.png" width="250px">
     <img src="./screenshot/time-setting-vertical-912.png" width="250px">